metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_preflight_validation_v1beta2_manifest.md

 Optional:

-- `push_built_image` (Boolean) Boolean flag that determines whether images build during preflight must alsobe pushed to a defined repository
+- `push_built_image` (Boolean) Boolean flag that determines whether images build during preflight must also be pushed to a defined repository